CIS Graduate Student Handbook

 A student who has been admitted to a graduate program of study in the CIS department, either on a regular or on a provisional basis, must maintain a 3.00 or higher grade point average in all work taken for graduate credit as well as an overall 3.00 GPA in all studies at UMass Dartmouth.

-A student will be will be subject to dismissal from the graduate program if:
+A student will be subject to dismissal from the graduate program if:

 Satisfactory Academic Progress